luciebinder/ws-openness-2025/_sources/general-information/index.md

 - Recognize how openness can enhance teaching, learning, and research.
 - Think beyond what you teach — focus on how and why to support effective learning.
 - Learn how the tools [Jupyter Book](https://jupyterbook.org/en/stable/intro.html) and [GitHub Pages](https://pages.github.com/) can be combined to create accessible, interactive, and citable learning materials.
-- Take the first concrete steps toward an open, digital course offering.
+- Take the first concrete steps toward an open, digital course website.

 ## Why are we using these tools?
 We use the open-source tools [Jupyter Book](https://jupyterbook.org/en/stable/intro.html) and [GitHub Pages](https://pages.github.com/) to make learning materials **accessible**, **reusable** and **transparent**.
 Furthermore, these tools enhance the possibility for **collaboration**.